LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/using-consumer-access-tokens.md

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/authorizationDelegation.png" alt="Adding the authorization header in the request parameters">

-**3. Configure Delegated Access Provider**
+#### 3. Configure the delegated access provider

 Follow this configuration guide: [Consumer Delegation](consumer-delegation-configuration.html)

-**4. Configure Dialog**
+#### 4. Configure the dialog

-Dialog should include an API integration and consumer verification delegation button.
+The dialog should include an API integration and consumer verification delegation button.

+{: .attn-note}
-**Note:** The API integration must be included and ordered in the dialog flow before the consumer verification dialog button.
+The API integration must be included and ordered in the dialog flow before the consumer verification dialog button.

-***4.1 add integration***
+##### 4.1 Add the integration

 Add the integration that requires the consumer access token and make sure the following are applied: